horangi-cyops/warden-report-gen/README.md

 Any rules that are determined to not be issues, should be set as "Not an Issue" (case insensitive)

+The grouped checks sheet should include the following headers:
+* Issue Title
+* Affected Module: This field corresponds to the Rule Title in the raw sheet
+* Severity
+* Score

 ## TBD
 * Output excel formatting
 * Cleanup to remove unused code